Abu Ghosh: Roman Empire

 By 71/72 CE, the Legio X Fretensis established a station house in Abu Ghosh, where it remained until the end of the 3rd century CE.
 This legion controlled the Roman road passing through the area.

-Early Muslim period
+Fatimid Caliphate

 In 1047, Nasir Khusraw passed through the village while travelling from Ramla to Jerusalem.
 He noted: "By the wayside I noticed, in quantities, plants of rue (Sadab), which grows here of its own accord on these hills, and in the desert places.
 In the village of Kariat-al-'Anab there is a fine spring of sweet water gushing out from under a stone, and they have placed all around troughs, with small buildings contiguous (for the shelter of travellers)."

-Crusader period
+Crusaders

 The Crusaders, who called the village Fontenoid, believed it was the site of Emmaus mentioned in the Gospel of Luke and built a church there.
 They later abandoned the identification in favour of Emmaus Nicopolis (see Emmaus#Historical identification).